 The research of the Computer Animation Group focuses on the physically-based simulation of rigid bodies, deformable solids and fluids in interactive virtual reality applications and computer animation, and on related topics such as GPGPU and real-time visualization.
 The main application areas include virtual prototyping, medical simulation, computer games and special effects in movies.

-Currently, we are seeking PhD candidates with a strong interest in physically-based simulation in the field of computer graphics.
+Currently, we are seeking a PhD candidate and a PostDoc with a strong interest in physically-based simulation in the field of computer graphics.

 Candidates should send their application containing a letter of motivation, CV, master and bachelor transcripts and further relevant certificates via email in pdf format to Prof. Dr. Jan Bender.